hiseric1/CITUP2/README.md

 ```bash
 python simualtons/simulations.py --tree-size 6 --num-samples 8 --seed 3 --outdir simulations/out1 --run-name demo
 ```
+Simulations used in the paper are located in:
+`/nfshomes/hiseric/citup_recomb/CITUP2/simualtons/paper`
 Use `--help` for options to add noise, simulate reads, or change tree size/coverage.